Cardiff Blues fear lengthy Sam Warburton injury lay-off

 "I will just try to get back for the start of pre-season, that would be the target for me."

-There was better news on loosehead prop Gethin Jenkins, who was an original Lions squad selection but was forced out of the tour with a persistent calf injury.
+There was better news on loosehead prop Gethin Jenkins, who was an original Lions squad selection but with a persistent calf injury.

 Jenkins has returned to the Arms Park after a year with Toulon but is expected to be available for the start of the Pro12 campaign.